Reality2byte/maswe/weaknesses/MASVS-PLATFORM/MASWE-0055.md

 ## Modes of Introduction

+- Display sensitive data on UI

+plus one of the following:

+- What you have below mode 1
+- Mode 2
+- ...

-- **Third-party apps with a permission to recording record the screen**: Third-party apps may record the screen while sensitive content is displayed.
+- **Third-party apps with permission to capture or record the screen**: Third-party apps may record the screen while sensitive content is displayed.
-- **Third-party apps with a permission to access the whole storage**: Third-party apps may access screenshots saved in storage after they are taken by the user or a tool.
+- **Third-party apps with permission to access the screenshot and recording files**: Third-party apps may access screenshots or recordings saved in storage after they are taken by the user or a tool.
 - **External tools may record the screen**: Tools such as [scrcpy](https://github.com/Genymobile/scrcpy) and [QuickTime](https://support.apple.com/guide/quicktime-player/welcome/mac) can record the device's screen via a USB connection.
 - **Backgrounding the app**: When an app enters the background state, the system may capture a screenshot of the app's current view to display in the app switcher.
 These screenshots are stored on the file system and could potentially be accessed or stolen by malicious actors.